New Simple Method of Expansion of Iterated Ito Stochastic integrals of Multiplicity 2 Based on Expansion of the Brownian

 In contrast to \cite{rr} we subsitute the truncated expansion (\ref{jq1}) only one time and only into the innermost integral in (\ref{jq2}).
 This procedure leads to the simple calculation of the coefficients

 of the usual (not double) Fourier series.

 Moreover, we use the Legendre polynomials for construction of the expansion of (\ref{jq2}).
-For the first time the Legendre polynomials have been applied in the framework of the mentioned problem in the author's paper \cite{300a} (1997) (see also \cite{2006}-\cite{200a}, \cite{400a}-\cite{29}) while in the papers of other author's these polynomials have not been considered as the basis functions for construction of expansions of iterated stochastic Ito integrals.
+For the first time the Legendre polynomials have been applied in the framework of the mentioned problem in the author's papers \cite{300a} (1997), \cite{400a} (1998), \cite{500a} (2000), \cite{600a} (2001) (also see \cite{2006}-\cite{Mikh-1}, \cite{new-art-1}, \cite{last-1}).
+At the same time in the papers of other author's these polynomials have not been considered as the basis functions for construction of expansions of iterated Ito and Stratonovich stochastic integrals.